Police cadets in the United Kingdom: Bedfordshire Police

 In Bedfordshire Police, the ranks are as follows: Cadet, Drill Cadet, Head Cadet, High Sheriff Cadet and Lord Lieutenant Cadet.
 Ranks are distinguished by metal bars (Two for Head Cadets and One for Drill Cadet) on epaulettes but previously it was stars with Drill Cadet having silver stars and Head Cadet having gold.
 Lord lieutenant cadet is the highest achieving rank to get, however it is very hard to achieve along with the High Sheriff cadet, These roles are picked by instructors along with the Lord Lieutenant (For the Lord Lieutenant cadet) and the High Sheriff (For the High Sheriff cadet).
 There are two Head and Drill cadets for the north and south of the county.

 In late 2022, a new rank was introduced called Cadet Council where two cadets, two from north and two from south, will join into cadet instructor meetings and give the cadets a voice.

 All of these roles' occupants change yearly.

 Branches

 Scotland

-The equivalent of the Police Cadets in Scotland is the Police Scotland Youth Volunteers (PSYV).
+The equivalent of the police cadets in Scotland is the Police Scotland Youth Volunteers (PSYV).
 The PSYV is not part of the Volunteer Police Cadets framework, but is listed as a partner agency and carries out similar work.

 Established in 2013 with five groups in Aberdeen, Cumnock, Dundee, Edinburgh and Glasgow, PSYV members volunteered at the 2014 Commonwealth Games in Glasgow and other public events.
-The program has quickly expanded and today there are now twenty groups across Scotland from Stranraer to Shetland, with plans to expand further.
+The programme has quickly expanded and today there are now twenty groups across Scotland from Stranraer to Shetland, with plans to expand further.